Precious Cargo (Star Trek: Enterprise)

-"Precious Cargo" is the thirty-seventh episode (production #211) of the American science fiction television series Star Trek: Enterprise airing on the UPN.
+"Precious Cargo" is the thirty-seventh episode (production #211) of the American science fiction television series Star Trek: Enterprise.
+The episode aired on UPN on December 11, 2002.
 It is the eleventh episode of the series' second season.

-Set in the 22nd century, the series follows the adventures of the first Starfleet starship Enterprise, registration NX-01.
+Set in the 22nd century, the series follows the adventures of the first Starfleet starship Enterprise.
 In this episode, the Enterprise answers an alien distress call and Commander Tucker (Connor Trinneer) is kidnapped and then escapes with a spoiled and beautiful alien princess Kaitaama (Padma Lakshmi).

 The episode is noted by technologists for its depiction of the universal translator, one of the technologies real-world experts are interested in realizing.

 Plot

 Firek Goff, the captain of a Retellian cargo vessel, docks and asks Captain Archer for help; a passenger-carrying stasis pod is malfunctioning.
 Archer then offers Trip's services, while also extending an offer of Enterprise hospitality to both the captain and his brother, Plinn.
 When Tucker enters the cargo hold inside Goff's ship, he notices a beautiful female alien beneath the stasis canopy.
 Goff tells him that she is a passenger traveling home from a planet where she was studying medicine.
 He explains that because his ship can't travel over warp 2.2, she has to be kept in stasis because there is not enough food to support them all.

 As Tucker starts working on the stasis pod, it begins to fail, and fearing that the occupant will suffocate, he releases her.
 Tucker is then knocked unconscious by Goff, who then flees from the faster Enterprise by disabling her engines and ionizing its warp trail, but Plinn is left behind.
 The female passenger, Kaitaama, is initially hostile.
 Tucker uses the translator Ensign Sato left with him, and he learns she is a high-ranking soon-to-be First Monarch being held for ransom.
 Tucker has a plan for escape, and though she believes that her status will keep her safe, she joins Tucker in an escape pod.

 Meanwhile, Archer and Sub-Commander T'Pol use a ruse similar to "good cop/bad cop" to persuade Plinn to tell them how to locate Goff's ship.
 The plan works and Plinn reveals the warp core's signature frequency.
 After finding an island on the planet, Tucker and Kaitaama soon set up camp in a swamp, and their mutual antipathy eventually gives way to burgeoning sexual tension.
 Goff soon locates them using the homing beacon on the escape pod.
 Tucker and Goff fight until the latter is subdued by Kaitaama, just as an Enterprise rescue team also arrives.
 Kaitaama is later collected by a battle cruiser from her home world of Krios Prime, and suggests she will invite Tucker to visit her in the future when she is in power.